 Zwirkoski: Historically, Arrive operated with a fully in-office workforce, [but] due to the pandemic, this is no longer the case.
 Our proprietary technology has allowed our team to be successful while also offering more flexibility in how and where we work.
 It’s important for all brokerages to be listening and investing in what makes a difference for their partners.

 For Arrive, we focus on ease of business, our carriers need to do business their way.
-We created Arrive EDGE for Carriers to give carriers the option to book loads in whatever way they deem most convenient.
+We created the carrier portal to give carriers the option to book loads in whatever way they deem most convenient.
 The transition to working with more online technology and spending less time on the phone has been ongoing, but the pandemic took it to a new level.
 If it were not for online portals, many carriers would have had a difficult time booking loads in a remote work environment, especially for teams with only one phone line.
 When major disruptions are affecting both our shipping and carrier partners, we need to invest in what allows brokerages to provide better service.

 Original article published here.